 And, while not overly affected by any piece of it, I was unmistakably surrounded by it in every direction.
 I took myself, with no particular agenda, to the smaller cinema I frequented most because of its array of more interesting films.
 Whether I’d known anything of what I was about to see, I honestly don’t recall.
 But after getting my popcorn and taking my seat three-fourths of the way back, I saw that the film’s title was “Zorba The Greek.”
 I had no idea what was in store.

 Browsing the aisles of my favorite bookstore a few days later, I spent a half-hour looking for a book or two to add to my list ones to read at a later time.
-In putting back the one I’d just looked at, I noticed the back of the one next to it — attracted by its strong colors, with a look of stone and blood mixed together, I skimmed a couple of quote-ads on the back of it, which lured me inside to the book’s starting pages, where my eyes saw this in capital letters standing on a page all by themselves:
+In putting back the one I’d just looked at, I noticed the back of the one next to it — attracted by its strong colors, with a look of stone and blood mixed together, I skimmed a couple of quote-ads on the back of it, which lured me inside to the book’s starting pages, where my eyes saw these words blazoned in capital letters and standing on a single page all by themselves:

 THREE KINDS OF SOULS, THREE PRAYERS:

 1] I AM A BOW IN YOUR HANDS, LORD, DRAW ME, LEST I ROT.

 2] DO NOT OVERDRAW ME, LORD.
 I SHALL BREAK.

 3] OVERDRAW ME, LORD, AND WHO CARES IF I BREAK!